In my last blog, I talked about the intersection of dharma (our sacred duty in this lifetime) and flourishing at midlife.

 This is such a curious idea to me.
 Looking back upon my life so far – I’m living the last gasps of my 40’s – I can see that the work that has brought me the most fulfillment has been at the intersection of education and the helping professions; typically supporting people’s personal and spiritual growth or an organization’s growth.

 I remember a period of time when I thought I’d have a career in the hotel/restaurant management field (a version of the helping professions).
 I am a creative cook and love to entertain, but as I pursued a career in the field, I realized just providing services was not enough.
-There had to be meaning and purpose to my work in the world; I needed connect with people when serving them.
+There had to be meaning and purpose to my work in the world; I needed to connect with people when serving them.
 My aim was off.

 Stephen Cope suggests, and I’ve noticed, that one’s dharma may shift over the years, but it typically stays in the same general area.
 This idea is a little different than aim.
 It’s more like a refining process.
 In college, I was a resident assistant, helping students in the residence halls adjust and manage college life.
 I started my professional life as a Residence Hall Director where I trained, supervised, counseled, planned programs, disciplined students, and sat on college-wide committees.
 Eventually, I moved into student support services, managing a federal TRIO program of the same name.

 Next, I spent a decade exploring yoga, metaphysics, meditation and energy healing.
 The focus was primarily on healing and helping myself rather than others.
 But throughout that decade, I coached, counseled, offered energy healing, and taught what I was mastering (energy healing, intuitive development, listening to the still, small voice, connecting with Source, etc).
-I was self-employed throughout most of this time, but occasionally worked part-time at an organizations helping them heal.
+I was self-employed throughout most of this time, but occasionally worked part-time at organizations helping them heal.

 Clearly, I was on my dharma path during this time period; nothing else was calling to me and the door had been firmly shut to opportunities in higher education administration.
 But my aim wasn’t off; I was simply being called in a different direction.